7 Ways to Make a Difference in Kansas City (Ideas for Families)

-We all understand the importance of giving back to others & making a difference in our community…
+We all understand the importance of giving back to others and making a difference in our community.

 But determining how to make a difference can be hard.

-So, here’s 6 ideas for how to make a difference in Kansas City (big & small)
+So, here are 7 ideas for how to make a difference in Kansas City (big and small)

 How to Make a Difference in Kansas City

-We are always running an errand, taking the kids to activities, family functions, and/or worrying about our ever-growing to-do list.
+We are always running an errand, taking the kids to activities and family functions, and/or worrying about our ever-growing to-do list.

 But take the time this season to make a difference in someone else’s life.
-You’d be surprised how much a small gesture or a couple hours of your time can mean.
+You’d be surprised at how much a small gesture or a couple of hours of your time can mean.

-Also explore the 26 Best Places to Volunteer with Kids around town…you can find some great inspiration & ideas!
+Also, be sure to bookmark and explore the 35 Best Places to Volunteer with Kids around town.
+You can find some great inspiration and ideas!

 #1 Ask for Donations Instead of Gifts